cjdbarlow/Part-One/risk_and_odds.md

         * Systematic Reviews

 ##Risk versus Odds
 **Relative Risk** and **Odds Ratios** are both methods of comparing the likelihood of an outcome occurring between two groups.
 The difference, and particularly the concept of odds ratios, are **commonly confused**.
 Relative risk tends be much more intuitive than odds ratios.
-Imagine a trial has been performed, where group A was exposed group[^3]:
+Imagine a trial has been performed, where group A was exposed group:
 * In group A, the mortality was 50%
 * In group B, the mortality was 25%